 - Partner with the communications coordinator to ensure regular and ongoing communication with children and their families

-- In conjunction with the associate pastor/director of ministries oversee the children’s ministry budget and expenditures
+- In conjunction with the Executive Pastor, oversee the children’s ministry budget and expenditures

 - Attend applicable training and be proactive in researching, reading, and learning about/from other successful children’s ministry initiatives across the country